arttuhar/triviaGame/README.md

 **NOTE:** You will need _node_ and _npm_ installed on your machine

-1) Clone this repository:
+1) Clone the project repository:

 ```sh
 git clone https://github.com/arttuhar/triviaGame.git
 ```

-2) Install dependencies while inside the directory:
+2) Install the dependencies while inside the project directory:

 ```sh
 npm install